 Click here for an Excel file showing when each species is flying.

 Butterfly Conservation’s prime purpose is the conservation of wild populations of butterflies, moths and their habitats in the United Kingdom.
 This entails encouraging people to observe, appreciate and understand the needs of living insects.

-Butterflies and moths are in steep decline, largely due to the loss and fragmentation of their habitats combined with changes in habitat management.
+Butterflies and moths are in steep decline, largely due to the loss and fragmentation of their habitats combined with changes in habitat management and of course climate change.
 Most conservation effort is directed at conserving habitats and allowing species to respond or re-colonise naturally.